-The third wave of feminism emerged between the 1990 and 2010.
-In the 1980s feminists begun noticing a powerful backlash against feminism itself, particularly from a growing number of opponents and anti-feminists arguing that women had gained equal opportunities in education and employment, and that feminists were beginning to emasculate men.
+Third wave feminism emerged between 1990 and 2010.
+Feminists of the the 1980s begun noticing a powerful backlash against feminism itself, notably from a growing number of opponents and anti-feminists.
+Opponents argued that women had gained equal opportunities in education and employment, and that feminists were beginning to emasculate men.
 There were also debates and discussions relating to a “post-feminist” era in which women no longer needed to strive for equality.

 The Rise of Third-Wave Feminism

 However, many American feminists did not agree with this, and they argued that equality for women had not been achieved and that women still faced many issues.
 These feminists recognized the achievements of the second wave but wished build upon them.
 They also believed that feminism needed to adapt to new and changing circumstances, some which involved conservatism.
 The US president Ronald Regan openly opposed equality for gay and lesbian people while Christian conservatism, prompted by the televangelist and pastor Jerry Falwell, gained traction.
 Evangelical Christians mobilized a “family values” coalition which actively opposed feminism, reproductive choice, and LGBT rights.

 Controversy surrounding the appointment of Judge Clarence Thomas further prompted the third wave feminism.
 This was largely the effort of Rebecca Walker who responded to Thomas’s appointment to the US Supreme Court over what she considered blatant misogyny after the attorney Anita Hill had accused him of sexual harassment — claims that Thomas denied.
 As such, Walker declared her support for a new kind of feminism.
 In a 1991 article she penned for Ms. Magazine called Becoming the Third Wave, she declared that “the fight is far from over.”
 Walker’s article brought into being a new era for feminism which challenged sexism, racism, and classicism which still existed within society.